 Coronavirus (COVID-19) and Indigenous communities

-The Government of Canada supports First Nations and Inuit communities in preparing for, monitoring and responding to communicable disease emergencies, including pandemic influenza and other emerging infectious diseases, such as the new coronavirus called COVID-19.
+The Government of Canada supports First Nations and Inuit communities in preparing for, monitoring and responding to COVID-19.

 How to avoid infection